user-synax/Kivo/docs.md

 ### Typing indicator

 When someone else is typing in the open conversation, you see a typing line.
 Your typing is broadcast while you type and stops after you pause or send.
+The bubble list itself is **memoized** (`React.memo` `MessageRows`): keystrokes, scroll-pill toggles, and presence updates no longer re-render every bubble — only messages, thread chips, unread dividers, selections, and viewport size re-drive the list.
+Reply targets are resolved via an O(1) `byId` map instead of `find()` inside the loop.

+### Swipe to reply (mobile)

+On touch devices, **swipe a bubble right** (horizontal lock, ~45 px threshold) to reply — a reply affordance slides in from the left; release to set the quote.
+Left swipes are ignored.
+The gesture co-exists with vertical scroll via a direction lock.

 ### Failed / sending states